 SECTION 4: COMPOSITION OF THE GOVERNING COUNCIL

-- President – to be elected on a rotational basis from the various regions (see below)
+- President – to be elected on a rotational basis from the the five (5) regions mentioned in ii) below.

 - Four (4) Vice Presidents representing North, South, East, West and Central Africa but excluding the region of the President.
 This means that no Vice President shall be elected from the region of the President.

 - Secretary General.